ktravers/ktravers.github.io/_posts/2020-02-06-designing-data-intensive-applications.md

   - Compute intensive if CPU cycles "are the bottleneck"
   - This book focuses on data intensive

-## Part I. Foundations of Data Systems
+## Part 1: Foundations of Data Systems

 ### Ch 1: Reliable, Scalable, and Maintainable Applications